AeThex-Foundation/PlatformOS/FOUNDATION-ACCURATE-OVERVIEW.md

 ### Optional Web3 / Governance (only claim what is deployed)
 - Solidity contracts / governance tooling may exist in repo
 - On-chain governance is described as **planned or in-progress** unless deployed + active

 ---

+## Workforce Development & Public Benefit (Mission-Aligned Programming)

+AeThex Foundation supports workforce development initiatives that are aligned with our core governance mission.
+These programs focus on building **digital competency in identity infrastructure, authentication standards, and trusted system participation**.

+### Our workforce development efforts include:

+- **Open educational workshops** covering identity governance principles, authentication protocols, and standards implementation
+- **Mentorship and skill-building cohorts** designed to prepare individuals for participation in identity systems and trust infrastructure
+- **Applied learning resources** such as curriculum modules, case studies, and reference implementations that demonstrate best practices in compliant identity management

+These nonprofit programs are structured to support ecosystem participants — from creators and developers to educators and policymakers — in gaining expertise that directly supports the governance, adoption, and responsible stewardship of digital identity standards.

+### Institutional positioning

+> "Workforce development is part of our public benefit programming, supporting education and skills in identity governance and trust infrastructure."

+**Key principles:**
+- Workforce programming is **secondary and supportive** to our core identity governance mission
+- Programs are **nonprofit in nature** — not commercial services or revenue vehicles
+- Content focuses on **competencies required for trusted identity systems** participation
+- Designed to **increase ecosystem capacity** for compliant identity management

+---